Group of people celebrating with shot glasses, highlighting the legal drinking age in Puerto Rico, which is 18.

 1. Can 18-year-olds drink in Puerto Rico?

-Yes, the legal drinking age in Puerto Rico is 18, so you can buy and consume alcohol at that age.
+Yes, the legal drinking age is 18 years old, and anyone 18+ can buy and consume alcohol.

 2. Are clubs 21+ in Puerto Rico?